 Animal Testing in Research and Teaching

 Animal experiments are controversial in the public sphere and misinformation often circulates.
-This page on animal experiments at the University of Bremen is currently being created to counteract this.
-It is intended to provide insight into the goals, motivation, and work with animals at this scientific institution.
+In order to counteract said misinformation, this page on animal experiments at the University of Bremen intends to provide insights into the goals, motivation, and work with animals at this scientific institution.